Thoth- Prince of Cups

 - Subtlety, secret violence and craft.

-- Being also an artist in all his/her ways, they would be intensely secret.
+- Being also an artist in all his ways, he would be intensely secret and powerful in desire.

-- The calm and imperturbable surface s/he displays mask his most intense passion.
+- The calm and imperturbable surface he displays mask his most intense passion.

-- S/He accepts only external influences that aid him/her in his secret designs.
+- He accepts only external influences that aid him in his secret designs, otherwise he is of "internal acceptance".

-- His/Her conscience is not that of an ordinary person, for it is of a more impersonal nature, making him suspect and distrusted by acquaintances.
+- His conscience is not that of an ordinary person, for it is of a more impersonal nature, making him suspect and distrusted by acquaintances but able to love where others fear to go.

-- His/Hers abilities are immense, going beyond ordinary senses in to realms of the subtle.
-S/ He is, however, fluid and being volatile as well, does not care to work in harness.
+- His abilities are immense, going beyond ordinary senses in to realms of the subtle.
+He is, however, fluid and being volatile as well, does not care to work in harness.

-As far as events go, the Prince of Cups represents for the querent:
+As far as personal events go, the Prince of Cups represents for the querent:

 - A personal process of the quiet inner aspect of the male principle where self-reflection, inner meditative peace and awareness are being experienced by the querent (The person the reading is for).